shariq1989/cookbook/content/recipe/guacamole.md

 #### Is guacamole keto?
 Is guacamole low-carb?

-Yes, it is and we even calculated the macros to make it easier for you.
+Yes, it is, and we even calculated the macros to make it easier for you.

 * CARBS– 4 Net Carbs
 * PROTEIN– 2g